 A foreign currency option comes in two forms:

 A call option provides you with the right, but not an obligation, to purchase a currency at a specified price.
 For example, let’s assume that you purchased a GBP/USD call option at the exchange rate of 1.3000, with a maturity date in 90 days time.
 If, after 90 days, the GBP/USD exchange rate had depreciated to 1.2000, you could proceed to exercise your right to purchase US Dollars in exchange for British Pounds at the preferred rate of 1.3000.

 A put option gives you the right but not obligation to sell currency at the specified price.
 If we take our previous example and look at the inverse, consider that you purchased a GBP/USD put option at the exchange rate of 1.3000 with a 90-day maturity.
 If, after 90 days, the GBP/USD had appreciated to 1.4000, it would be best to exercise your right to sell US Dollars in exchange for British Pounds at the preferred rate of 1.3000.

 In the money or out of the money

 Just because you’ve purchased an option to buy or sell currency, doesn’t always mean that it will be right to proceed with exercising it once it reaches maturity.
 This flexibility, the choice to proceed with exercising an option or not, is one of the reasons why they are so popular.
 It effectively acts as a form of insurance, so you can proceed with the most favourable solution at the time.

-At the maturity of an option, you will arrive into one of two scenarios:
+When an option matures, you will arrive at one of two scenarios: